Context

 What things about the tool really bugged the reviewers?

-Note: We opted to test our prototype by building out the application, instead of using clickable Figma wireframes, because it allowed us to quickly test real files and compare it with the existing tool.
+We opted to test using the actual tool, instead of using clickable Figma wireframes, because it allowed us to quickly test real files and compare it with the existing tool.

 Did organizing the updates by member create a clear narrative?
 Did that narrative make reviewing the file less complex?